JobaerChowdhury/jobaerchowdhury.github.io/_posts/2015-09-06-picture-language.md

 ## Vectors, Frames and drawLine

-First we define a type alias Point which is just a pair of Float.
+Let's get started.
+First we define a <a target="_blank" href = "http://elm-lang.org/docs/syntax#type-aliases">type alias</a>, Point, which is just a pair of Float.

 {% gist 05a4f960891ba39528e4 %}

-Now we define three primitive vector operations for working with Points.
-Those are addVect for vector addition, subVect for subtraction and scaleVect are for scaling vectors.
+Next we define three primitive vector operations for working with Points.
+Those are *addVect* for vector addition, *subVect* for subtraction, and *scaleVect* are for scaling vectors.

 {% gist 72509bab1defc684ee5f %}

 Elm is influenced by **Haskell**.
-We can give the type annotation with each definition.
-Here *addVect/subVect* is taking two points as parameters and produces a new point. *ScaleVect* is taking a float and a point as parameter, and returns a point.
+We can give type annotation with each definition.
+Here *addVect* and *subVect* is taking two points as parameters and produces a new point. *ScaleVect* is taking a float and a point as parameter, and returns a point.

-Next we define a type called Frame.
+Next we define a <a target="_blank" href="http://elm-lang.org/docs/records">record</a> type called Frame.
 Frame has three properties, the origin, first edge and second edge.

 {% gist af2be00c00a7bbd1bccf %}

-Next we define the *frameCoordMap* as exactly defined in the book text.
-Here *frameCoordMap* will take two parameter, a frame and a Point.
-And it will map that point inside the frame and return the coordinates of the mapped point.
+Now we define the *frameCoordMap* function, as exactly defined in the book text.
+Here *frameCoordMap* takes two parameters, a frame and a Point.
+And it will map that point inside the frame, and return the coordinates of the mapped point.
 So that the point will be shifted and scaled to fit the frame.

 {% gist fb2489311f63d9c8a147 %}

-Our primitive drawing operation is drawLine.
-We will use that operation to implement complex paint procedures.
+Our primitive drawing operation is *drawLine*.
+We'll use that operation to implement complex paint procedures.
-For implementing drawLine we are using Elm’s segment function from Graphics module.
+For implementing *drawLine* we are using Elm’s <a target="_blank" href="http://package.elm-lang.org/packages/elm-lang/core/2.1.0/Graphics-Collage#segment">segment</a> function from Graphics module.
 The segment function takes two coordinates and creates a path between them.
-And the traced function takes a LineStyle and a path and returns a Form.
+And the <a target="_blank" href="http://package.elm-lang.org/packages/elm-lang/core/2.1.0/Graphics-Collage#traced">traced</a> function takes a *LineStyle* and a *path* and returns a *Form*.
 Combining these two we can write the following function.

 {% gist 6914b7ce13e707722dce %}

-We have chose to return Form because it’s very flexible type in elm’s graphics package.
+We chose to return *Form* because it’s very flexible type in elm’s graphics module.
 We can combine a collection of Forms into a single Form which will come handy when we combine painters.
 Here **|>** is the forward function application, **x |> f == f x**.
-This function is useful for avoiding parenthesis and writing code in a more natural way.
+This function is useful for avoiding parenthesis, and writing code in a more natural way.
 We could write the drawLine function also like this.

 {% gist 8390e4fc349cf66a0cde %}

 But to me the former looks more readable.
 Now we are ready to define our painters.

 ## Painters
-Let’s define the type painter.
-Since we are following the book example, we will define the Painter type as something which takes a frame as parameter and returns a Form.
+We define the type *Painter* as a function.
+A function that takes a frame as parameter and returns a Form.

 {% gist 45011f2d71f194e3fade %}

-Notice the difference between Point/Frame and Painter.
-Where Point and Frame represents some sort of values, the Painter represents a function.
+Notice the difference between *Point/Frame* and *Painter*.
+Where *Point* and *Frame* represents values, *Painter* represents a function.
 Invoking that function with a frame as parameter will produce our intended drawing.
-Representing Painter as function will turn out to be a powerful technique when we combine multiple painters.
+Representing *Painter* as function will turn out to be a powerful technique when we combine multiple painters.

-The first painter we will define is called segmentsPainter.
-It takes a list of line segments (start and end coordinate) and draws the lines.
-That’s it.
+The first painter we define is called *segmentsPainter*.
+It takes a list of line segments (start and end coordinate), and draws lines for each of the segments.

 {% gist 8dcd922395e0646a4d50 %}

-Notice the lambda notation represented by \frame ->.
-This means the segmentsPainter function is returning a function.
+Notice the lambda notation represented by *\frame ->*.
+This means that *segmentsPainter* is returning a function.
-For each pair of coordinated we first map them inside our frame.
-And then call the drawLine function to draw a line between them.
-Finally we combine a list of Forms into a single form by using the ‘group’ function.
+For each pair of coordinates we first map them inside the frame.
+And then call the *drawLine* function to draw a line between them.
+Finally we combine a list of Forms into a single form by using the
+<a target="_blank" href="http://package.elm-lang.org/packages/elm-lang/core/2.1.0/Graphics-Collage#group">group</a> function.

 Using the segmentsPainter we can define different kind of painters.
-For example the ‘wave’ painter.
+For example the *wave* painter.
 The coordinate values for the wave painter is taken from <a target="_blank" href="http://www.billthelizard.com/2011/08/sicp-244-245-picture-language.html"> Bill the Lizard's page</a>.

 {% gist f58186576f0509e52a7c %}

-Now if we define a frame and call the main function to draw the wave painter like following, we will get a image like <a href="#fig2">Figure-1.2</a>.
+Let's define a frame and call the main function to draw the *wave* painter like following.
+And we will get a image like <a href="#fig2">Figure-1.2</a> as a result.

 {% gist ef160bfeaa4faab26321 %}